flamegraph-rs/flamegraph/README.md

 ### DTrace on macOS

 On macOS, there is no alternative to running as superuser in order to enable DTrace.
-This should be done by invoking `cargo flamegraph --root ...`.
+This should be done by invoking `sudo flamegraph ...` or `cargo flamegraph --root ...`.
 Do not do `sudo cargo flamegraph ...`; this can cause problems due to Cargo's build system being run as root.
-The `--root` flag ensures that superuser permissions are only applied to the binary being tested.

 Be aware that if the binary being tested is user-aware, this does change its behaviour.